johnohhh1/chilihead-recognition-form/README.md

-# Auburn Hills Chili's Above The Line Recognition
+# Auburn Hills Chili's Chilihead Recognition

 ## 🌶️ Celebrating Our Team's Excellence

-Welcome to the Auburn Hills Chili's Above The Line (ATL) Recognition platform - where we celebrate the heart and soul of our restaurant: our incredible team members who bring the Chili's spirit to life every day.
+Welcome to the Auburn Hills Chili's Chilihead Recognition platform - where we celebrate the heart and soul of our restaurant: our incredible team members who bring the Chili's spirit to life every day.

 ### Why Recognition Matters at 605